 Sometimes people ask why we only draw women and it’s precisely for this reason that we do.
 Nobody would ever ask if it was the other way around.

 It should be standard to see women and different ethnicities represented everywhere doing everyday things, and we’ll keep promoting this image until it is.
-We are super conscious to focus on diversity and equality in work.
+We are super conscious to focus on diversity trends and equality in work.
 We want to see women fighting, breastfeeding, and taking up space in every field without having to be sexualised or objectified.

 What do the exaggerated features in your characters represent?

 The characters are almost all female and are always strong and imposing.
 The exaggerated contrast between their small heads with long necks, going down to their big legs and arms, gives the impression that we are always looking up at them, giving them importance and powerful stance.
 In a world in which boobs are somehow so offensive to many people, our characters’ are obvious and always present.

 You’ve already created murals in Barcelona, hosted embroidery workshops, and worked on a handful of commercial projects—can you tell us about a few of them?